sumberg/kex_japan_2018/report/report.md

 Computer based information systems are an invaluable asset for modern enterprises and corporations.
 The use of information systems can range from data storage, analysis and organization, to communication systems such as mail servers.
 With continued updating and upgrading of these systems they become increasingly complex, and as technology evolves the existing technology of the systems are quickly rendered obsolete, and "_eventually, the existing information systems become too fragile to modify and too important to discard_" [@ComellaDorda2000], and as such it can be considered a legacy system [@seacord2003].
 At this point the legacy systems must be modernized, or incorporated into a more modern system to remain viable.

 When incorporating legacy information systems into modern systems, there are usually three popular approaches: redevelopment, wrapping and migration [@Bisbal1999, p.2-4].
-While redeveloping an entire system is usually the best option in the long run, it is also the most expensive and risky.
-Therefore, migration is usually a more popular method, as the system and its components are moved from their native environment to a new one, providing an interface to control the legacy components while retaining its data and functionality.
-However, migrating systems to a modern platform can lead to unexpected behaviour, with a notable example being NASA’s Ariane 5 flight 501 [@Dowson1997; @Ariane-Board-Report].

-When redevelopment and migration is too risky or expensive, wrapping offers a cost-effective option with less risk.
-Instead of rebuilding the system from the ground up, or moving the system to a new environment, it surrounds existing data, systems and interfaces with new interfaces, giving the legacy components a "new and improved" look [@Bisbal1999, p.
-3], and lets organizations reuse trusted components in a new, more up-to-date manner.
-While these methods usually focus on legacy software systems, they are very much applicable to hardware systems and components as well.
+Unlike redevelopment and migration, wrapping maintains the original system as is, and simply creates an interface for the modern system to communicate with it.
 One way of wrapping a legacy hardware component is detailed in the hobby project NESizer2 by _Johan Fjeldtvedt_ [@NESizer2_GitHub].
 The project is a MIDI controlled synthesizer, using the original _Audio Processing Unit_ (APU) found embedded in the RP2A03 microprocessor, the microprocessor used in the Nintendo Entertainment System based on the MOS Technology 6502 architecture.
 In his method he uses a modern microcontroller to handle the normal functionality of a MIDI-controller aswell as controlling the RP2A03 by dynamically injecting instructions into the microprocessor when the APU is needed.

 ## Problem